zetifinance/main-website-2023-fork/content/pages/our-tech.md

           heading: Efficient Middle & Back Office Automation
           main:
-            rich_editor: Our bespoke billing algorithms and payment processing integrations automate time-consuming processes like invoicing and
+            rich_editor: Our bespoke billing algorithms and payment processing integrations automate time-consuming processes including invoicing and payment reconciliation.
+This has been shown generate time savings of up to 70% for personnel managing the portfolio.
-              reconciliation for investment and finance personnel, generating a time saving of as much as 70% for roles such as the portfolio manager.
           image: /img/billing-page.png
       - tab:
           heading: Advanced Risk Management